4193883-eng/shed.edu/README.md

 - `components` - Used to store reusable react components
 - `config` - Define global configs here
 - `pages` - Add your project page components here
-- `services` - Used for service function to access API
+- `services` - Used for service functions to access API